abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/real_examples.rst

 ..  only:: draft

     Since the '90s, CP is used by small and major companies around the world including Google.
-It has become the techology of choice for some problems in scheduling, rostering, timetabling, and configuration.
+It has become the technology of choice for some problems in scheduling, rostering, timetabling, and configuration.

     Here is a non-exhaustive list [#simonis_inspiration]_ were CP has being used with success: